micahflee/do-cli/README.md

 My DigitalOcean account doesn't have any droplets yet, so I'll create one:

 ```
-$ do create test1
+$ do-cli create test1
 Added your SSH key, 'user@dev' to DigitalOcean
 Droplet    IP address           id    Memory    Disk  Region
 ---------  ------------  ---------  --------  ------  --------
 test1                    115661631       512      20  sfo2
 ```

-Notice that `do` added my SSH key to DigitalOcean.
+Notice that `do-cli` added my SSH key to DigitalOcean.
 The IP address of the new droplet isn't shown yet because it was just created, but I can run list to see it:

 ```
-$ do list
+$ do-cli list
 Droplet    IP address              id    Memory    Disk  Region
 ---------  ---------------  ---------  --------  ------  --------
 test1      138.68.12.60     115661631       512      20  sfo2